 - Janet Evergreen describes the benefits of CST in the Interview with Janet about CST video.

 A list of local psychotherapists in Charlottesville who have training in Touch Skills for Trauma, including Somatic Experiencing or Craniosacral Therapy.
 Click button to view.

 Sydney Batson practices clinical herbalism and intuitive energy work.
 Her mission is to facilitate deep healing by tending to both your physical and subtle body.
 She loves playing matchmaker for her clients, pairing them with the herbs and therapies that best suit their needs.

 As a clinical herbalist, she can assist you with digestive complaints, menstrual issues, blood sugar imbalances, and much more.
 As an intuitive healer, she uses both Reiki and biodynamic Craniosacral techniques to give your body the space to heal itself.

 Sydney offers both virtual and in-person sessions for 13 year olds and older in Charlottesville, Virginia (Monahoac and Monocan land).
 Visit her website to learn more about her practice or to book a session.

-Zakira is deeply impressed with the power of intention, presence and touch as a doorway to healing, and she brings a lifetime commitment to compassionate service and spiritual awakening to her hands-on practice.
-Her current studies include balancing the fluid Craniosacral system within the body, supporting the Vagus system for release from stress and trauma, and understanding the physical and emotional impacts of conception, birth and infancy.
-Using gentle touch she keeps sacred companionship in support of intrinsic health and wholeness, with clear boundaries, mutuality, and respect.
-Participants share that her presence with touch brings them pain relief, deep relaxation, increased joy, new insights, and the felt experience of love and compassion.
+Zakira is impressed with the power of intention, presence and touch as a doorway to healing, and she brings a lifetime commitment to compassionate service and spiritual awakening to her hands-on practice.
+Using gentle touch she offers sacred companionship in support of intrinsic health and wholeness, with clear boundaries, mutuality, and respect.

 Lory Bedotto CMT, NCBTMB